 Add To Favorites

 Skip along with number sense, numeration, multiplication, and division!
-Explore skip counting and the concept of multiples in a colorful new way with Crayola® Color Switchers™ Markers .
+Students explore skip counting and the concept of multiples in a colorful new way with Crayola® Color Switchers™ Markers.

 Skip counting is a fun and valuable math skill.
-It helps you get to know numbers better, recognize patterns, and learn how multiplication and division work.
+It helps students get to know numbers better, recognize patterns, and learn how multiplication and division work.

-Create a number grid using Crayola Color Switchers Markers.
+Students create a number grid using Crayola Color Switchers Markers.
 Write numerals from 1 to 100 in rows of 10 across a large piece of paper.
-If you like, you may want to draw a grid of 10 rows of 10 large squares before you write the numbers, so they will be evenly spaced.
+If so desired, draw a grid of 10 rows of 10 large squares before writing the numbers, so they will be evenly spaced.

-Do you notice a color pattern on your number grid?
+Ask students to view their grids.
+Do they notice a color pattern on your number grid?
 (All of the tens are a different color going down the far right column.)
 What else is the same about all of those numbers in the right column?
 (All of these numbers are answers to multiplication problems in which one factor is 10.
 All of these numbers can also be divided evenly by 10.)
 Multiples of 10 really are special!

-Now skip count by fives, using a different Color Switchers Marker to write over each number as you count, 5, 10, 15, 20….
-When you get to a number that is already written over, like 10 or 20, draw a box around it with your Marker.
-All of the numbers you counted can be called multiples of five.
+Now ask students to skip count by fives, using a different Color Switchers Marker to write over each number as you count, 5, 10, 15, 20….
+When you get to a number that is already written over, like 10 or 20, draw a box around it with the Marker.
+All of the numbers counted can be called multiples of five.

-What do you notice when you count by fives?
+Ask students what they notice when counting by fives?
 (Every other number is one of the same numbers you counted when you counted by tens.
 So all of the multiples of 10 are also included in the multiples of five.
 All of the multiples of five are answers to multiplication problems in which one factor is five.
 All of these numbers can also be divided evenly by five.)
 That’s what’s special about multiples of five.

 Mathematical patterns stand out when you color-code them with Color Switchers!
 What other patterns can you discover?